Modern Bobo Master Bedroom: Black and white, lots of texture, and a mix of modern and traditional help give this room a European Modern Boho feel.

 The greatest unexpected pleasure -the sound of the ring.
 Every time I hear it, it makes me smile and remember my childhood.
 And my 11 year old thinks dailing is so much fun, lol.

-For more of the boho feel I wanted to add in lots of plants.
+For more of the boho feel for our modern boho master bedroom, I wanted to add in lots of plants.
 You might remember my recent refresh in the master bathroom, right beside this room, where I added lots of new plants.
 I’m an aspiring plant lady.
 But, I honestly don’t have a great track record with house plants.
 The perfect solution for the look without all the work and risk of real plants was to use some amazing faux plants.

 I partnered with Afloral for all the beautiful faux plants in the room.
 They look and even feel so real.